jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 ### Competing Protocols

-From this post, it may seem like smart contract wallets are critical to providing low-cost, low-latency intents without trust assumptions.
-As a leader in smart contract wallets, Safe appears uniquely positioned to build this platform, but are smart contract wallets _truely_ required to support this system?
+From this post, it may seem like smart contract wallets are essential to providing low-cost, low-latency intents without trust assumptions.
+As a leader in smart contract wallets, Safe appears uniquely positioned to build this platform, but are smart contract wallets _truly_ required to support this system?

 Technically, no. In fact, there are already protocols using similar algorithms **without** smart contract wallets.
 [Across-Settlement](https://across.to/across-settlement) is one such protocol that exists today and has a head start on adoption.
-There are some differences between these protocols, but the most noticeable distinction is that Safenet locks funds in a user's smart contract wallet, whereas in the the other systems, funds are sent to an escrow smart contract where they are locked.
+There are some differences between these protocols, but the most noticeable distinction is that Safenet locks funds in a user's smart contract wallet, whereas in the other systems, funds are sent to an escrow smart contract where they are locked.

 **Does escrowing the funds in the user's smart contract wallet offer any advantages over the external escrow?**